1NCE-GmbH/1nce-iot-c-sdk/README.md

  Check  [1NCE Developer Hub (Energy Saver)](https://help.1nce.com/dev-hub/docs/1nce-os-energy-saver) for further explantion of the translation template creation.

+### Memfault Interface using 1NCE CoAP Proxy (Currently available for Zephyr RTOS)
+This interface can be used to send Memfault data chunks to 1NCE CoAP Proxy.
+Once received by the proxy, the chunks are forwarded to the Memfault API in the project that is associated with the 1NCE OS Memfault plugin.

 ## Versioning
 1NCE IoT C SDK releases will follow a [Semantic versioning](https://en.wikipedia.org/wiki/Software_versioning#Semantic_versioning)
 Given a version number MAJOR.MINOR.PATCH, increment the: